 3D Glittery Paper Christmas Ornaments Steps

-1. Open a new project in Cricut Design Space.
-Add an image and search the cartridge list for Anna’s Holiday Ornaments.
-(After you’ve already linked it.)
+1: Open a new project in Cricut Design Space.
+Click to add an image and search Cricut Access for Anna’s Holiday Ornaments.
 Select the ornaments you’d like to make, one at a time, and add them to your project.
 If you want to make several of the same design, you can duplicate them in Design Space.

-5. Select the custom cutting setting for glitter cardstock.
+5. Set your Base Materials to Glitter Cardstock.
+Load up your Stylus Tool and your Fine Point Blade.
 Cut and score the ornament on the glitter cardstock, glitter side up.

 6. Go back to the edit screen and click the little eyes to select your next ornament and repeat the process for each one.

 8. Take each ornament and fold at the score lines as shown.
-You’ll want to alternate the rings.
+You’ll want to alternate the rings, forward and backward, creating that 3D effect.

-9. Cut enough 12-inch lengths for all of your ornaments and then tie them into loops on each ornament for the hangers.
+9. Cut enough 12-inch lengths of the silver cording for all of your ornaments and then tie them into loops on each ornament for the hangers.

 Be sure to visit our fellow 12 Days of Christmas Bloggers below for even more creative ornament ideas this holiday season!